These 100+ Cyber Monday deals have something for everyone on your shopping list

 Other top Cyber Monday deals at Kohl’s

 - Being comfortable can also mean being stylish.
-This men’s long-sleeve crewneck tee can be purchased for 53% off.
+This men’s long-sleeve crewneck T-shirt can be purchased for 56% off.

 - The Ninja DualBrew System is a great option for the coffee drinker on your Christmas list.
 At a savings of 36%, it’s an unbeatable deal.